This document contains the following sections. Click on any one to jump to it.

 $ pip install --user "tensorflow>=2.1"

-To ensure that your TensorFlow package is working properly, run the short test script tf.py, located in the examples directory, from a GPU node.
+To ensure that your TensorFlow package is working properly, run the short test script tf.py for TensorFlow 1, located in the examples directory, from a GPU node.
+If testing TensorFlow 2, modify the test to use the tf-v2.py script, also found in the examples directory, instead.
 The following modules must be loaded to use TensorFlow with a GPU device: Anaconda3, CUDA, and cuDNN.

 - Anaconda provides a python environment with over 200 packages pre-installed